Charli3-Official/charli3-push-oracle-node/docs/adapters_guide.md

 - Works even when LP tokens themselves have no direct trading pairs
 - Provides accurate pricing based on the underlying pool composition

+The adapter finds the correct pool by matching the trading pair assets (e.g., SNEK and ADA) on the specified DEX.
+If multiple pools exist for the same pair, it automatically selects the one with the highest Total Value Locked (TVL).

 ### Configuration

 Configuration for LP Token Adapter: